THRASTRO/thrastro-shaders/README.md

 ## RingShader

-This shader is used to render a "donut" around a planet.
+This shader is used to render a flat "donut" around a planet.

 http://www.ocbnet.ch/thrastro-shaders/demo/demo-planet.html

-### OrbitalsShader
+## OrbitalsShader

 Specialized shader to render instanced kepler orbital trails.